danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

     192.168.208.1 - - [12/Oct/2021:03:31:49 +0000] "GET / HTTP/1.1" 304 0 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/93.0.4577.63 Safari/537.36"
     ```

-You are ready to send those log events to your table in ClickHouse...
+You are now ready to send those log events to your table in ClickHouse...

 {{< /detail-tag >}}